|

 Sheep and goat breeding are also important, as is fishing and light industry.

-Major northern settlements include Hania, Rethymno and the Crete capital city of Iraklio, which boasts one of the world's great archaeological museums and is visited constantly by passing cruise liners.
+Major northern settlements include Hania, Rethymno and the Crete capital city of Iraklio, which boasts one of the world’s great archaeological museums and is visited constantly by passing holiday cruise liners.

-Temperatures vary in Crete from an average August temperature of 26.4 degrees Celsius to an average 12.3 degrees in January.
+Temperatures vary in Crete from an average august temperature of 26.4 degrees Celsius to an average 12.3 degrees in January.

 Summer months can be quite humid, particularly near the sea, and the mercury creeps over 30 degrees quite often.
 Winters are very moderate although snow falls in the mountains.

 Wildflowers bloom from March to September while other notable vegetation includes a broad range of herbs and pharmaceutical plants.
+A famous palm forest at the eastern end of the island has had mixed reviews from visiting tourists.